- ABOUT US

 Kristin lives in St. Peters with her husband Rob and two young children, Donovan and Maya.

 Karen Englert joined the St. Charles City-County Library Foundation in August 2013.
 Prior to her role with Foundation, Karen was an educator, serving as a special education teacher and as a reading specialist.
 As the Extension Service Specialist, Karen coordinates outreach programs for the Library Foundation.

 Karen’s background in education, including a Master’s Degree in Severe Developmental Disabilities and six career teaching certifications, is instrumental in Foundation programming.
 Her focus on early and lifelong literacy, along with her understanding of developmental milestones, provide further depth to the Foundation’s Ready to Read and Take 20 and Read efforts.

 Karen’s prior experience with volunteer management and collaboration has helped expand Foundation programming.
 Karen is also actively involved with the St. Louis Chapter of American Heart Association’s Passion Committee where she serves as Vice-Chair and on the Speaker’s Bureau.

 Karen and her husband Jeff have four children – Kennedy, Jordan, Zachary, and Madison.
 They live in St. Peters.

 Lisa Dunham has been with the St. Charles City-County Library Foundation since August 2007 as a Development Specialist.
-She manages marketing for the Library Foundation and is the staff liaison for the Friends of the Library membership organization.
+She manages marketing for the Library Foundation, is the staff liaison for the Friends of the Library membership organization and facilitates large and small special events for both organizations throughout the year.
 She enjoys that her work is closely connected to her personal interests -- a love of the St. Charles City-County Library District and the belief that literacy is a vital part of personal development.